How to Plant, Grow and Propagate Iris for gorgeous blooms for years to come. A great beginner plant for garden newbies.

 That is the optimum time to plant in most areas of the Northern Hemisphere.

 Here is How to Plant Iris in your garden.
-It is easy if you follow the step by step.
+It is easy, if you follow the step-by-step.

-If you notice they are not blooming as well as they have in the past the problem could be they have gotten overcrowded.
+Once established Iris can reproduce quite rapidly.
+If you notice they are not blooming as well as they have in the past, the problem could be they have gotten overcrowded.

 That means it is time to separate them and replant.
 You can learn all about how you can do that in the post called How to Divide Iris Rhizomes